TheDevJoao/TheDevJoao/README.md

 </div>

 ##

-- 🔭 I’m currently working using Ruby + On Rails and Reactjs for front-end and back-end projects
-- 🌱 Learning Flutter for a private project
+- Fullstack web developer, working with Rails, React.js and more
 - 📫 How to reach me: thedevjoao@gmail.com
 - ⚡ Fun fact: Kentaro Miura knew that he would never finish Berserk.